justinattw/2018-COMP0015-GroupAM/README.md

 # 2018-COMP0015-GroupAM

 This is the Git repository for Group AM, team members Antonin Kanat and Justin Wong.
+The project is creating a terminal-based program called Spliddit, which will be able to allocate marks assigned by members on team projects fairly.

 deliverable2.py will run the main program.